AlexaH88/anthemology/README.md

     ![Results Python Settings](static/readme/testing/validator-settings-py.png)
     ![Results Python Environment Variables](static/readme/testing/validator-env-py.png)

+### ***Manual Testing***

+- Manual testing was performed app-wide to ensure a smooth and positive user experience.

+- As well as checking for a logical flow of the app,

 ### ***Performance, Accessibility, Best Practices, and SEO Testing***

   - [Chrome DevTools Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test Performance, Accessibility, Best Practices and SEO.
 All tests performed in the 90-100 green score, except for in the Performance category that came just below in the yellow range.